weixu-vivian/weixu-vivian.github.io/_pages/publications.md

 ### In-progress
 ### In Press
 1. **Xu, W**. & Jia, H. (Accepted).
-Scientific knowledge dissemination in the multilingual and digital era: A multimodality-enhanced genre analysis of Chinese epidemiologists’ COVID-19 posts on Sina Weibo.
+Scientific knowledge dissemination in the multilingual and digital era: A multimodality-enhanced genre analysis of Chinese epidemiologists’ COVID-19 posts on Sina Weibo.Ibérica: Journal of the European Association of Languages ​​for Specific Purposes.
 2. **Xu, W**. & Tan, X. (In press).
 Blessing or cursing: Second language writing teachers’ perspectives of using ChatGPT in classrooms.
 In Words and machines: Rethinking writing education in the age of generative AI.
 Wang, C. & Tian, Z. (Eds.).
 Routledge.
 3. **Xu, W**.
 (In press).
 Remix and patchwriting: Are they plagiarism?
 In Digital literacies for human connection.
 Coad, D., Buck, A., Gupta, A., Shivener, R. (Eds.).
 National Council of Teachers of English (NCTE).
 4. **Xu, W**.
 (In press).
 Teaching Visual Rhetoric.
 In New ways in teaching visual literacy.
 Horvath, L. & Iannuzzi, S.(Eds.).
 TESOL Press.